-23. As expressed in several of the Sustainable Development Goals, such as those on clean water, climate action, life below water and life on land (Sustainable Development Goals 6, 13, 14 and 15), biodiversity, ecosystem functions and services directly underpin their achievement (well stablished) {3.3.2.1}, nature also plays an important complex role in the Sustainable Development Goals related to poverty, hunger, health and well-being, sustainable cities (Sustainable Development Goals 1, 2, 3, 11) (established but incomplete) {3.3.2.2} (Figure SPM.7).
-Several examples illustrate these interdependencies between nature and the Sustainable Development Goals.
+23 Biodiversity and ecosystem functions and services directly underpin the achievement of several of the Sustainable Development Goals, including those on water and sanitation, climate action, life below water and life on land (Sustainable Development Goals 6, 13, 14 and 15), (well established) {3.3.2.1}.
+Nature also plays an important and complex role in the achievement of the Sustainable Development Goals related to poverty, hunger, health and well-being and sustainable cities (Sustainable Development Goals 1, 2, 3 and 11) (established but incomplete) {3.3.2.2} (Figure SPM.7).
+Several examples illustrate the interdependencies between nature and the Sustainable Development Goals.
 For example, nature and its contributions may play an important role in reducing vulnerability to climate-related extreme events and other economic, social and environmental shocks and disasters, although anthropogenic assets are also involved (established but incomplete).
 Nature's underpinning of specific health targets varies across regions and ecosystems, is influenced by anthropogenic assets and remains understudied.
-The relationship can be positive or negative, as in the case of certain aspects of biodiversity and infectious diseases (see paragraph 2).
-Nature directly underpins the livelihoods of indigenous peoples and local communities and the rural and urban poor, largely through direct consumption of, or income generated by, trade in material contributions such as food (see para 2 and 36) and energy (well established).
+The relationship can be positive or negative, as in the case of certain aspects of biodiversity and infectious diseases (see paragraph 2 of the present document).
+Nature directly underpins the livelihoods of indigenous peoples and local communities and the rural and urban poor, largely through direct consumption or through the income generated by trade in material contributions such as food (see paragraphs 2 and 36 of the present document) and energy (well established).
 Such contributions are generally underrepresented in poverty analyses (established but incomplete).
-Nature and its contributions are also relevant to goals for education, gender equality, inequalities and peace, justice and strong institutions (Sustainable Development Goals 4, 5, 10 and 16), but the current focus and wording of targets obscures or omits their relationship to nature (established but incomplete).
+Nature and its contributions are also relevant to the Goals for education, gender equality, reducing inequalities and promoting peace, justice and strong institutions (Sustainable Development Goals 4, 5, 10 and 16), but the current focus and wording of the related targets obscures or omits their relationship to nature (established but incomplete).